Please note: I am not a tax expert and I am certainly not an accountant. Double-check with your accountant with any

-However, if you really want to maximize your tax return, I recommend checking out our friend Michelle’s FREE Video workshop called Tax Training for Yoga Teachers.
+However, if you really want to maximize your tax return, I recommend checking out our friend Michelle’s Yoga Teacher’s Guidebook to Income Taxes.
 She will discuss many topics including: what it means to be an independent contractor according to the IRS, how to keep track of your income and expenses throughout the year, and what deductions apply to yoga teachers that will reduce the amount you owe!

 The Ultimate Guide to Yoga Teacher Tax Deductions

 There are a few things you need to do before getting started on tax write-offs for your yoga career.

 - Do you get paid on an hourly or per-class basis, travel from studio to studio, and supply your own expenses (props, mat, music, etc)?
 Does your studio not withhold any taxes from your hourly rate?
 If so, you’re most likely an independent contractor.

 - Independent Contractors submit the 1099 form (schedule C)

 - If you teach to the studio’s requirements, rely on the studio’s props, and your studio withholds taxes from your paycheck, you are probably an employee of that studio.